rwxrob/book-terminal-velocity/README.md

 installation and setup possible --- specifically, vim, bash, screen/tmux, lynx/w3m, and docker/podman.
 We'll follow the UNIX philosophy when editing files, creating tools, and doing research.
-Eventually, you'll be 10 times faster than those who depend on cumbersome graphic user interfaces for most of the same tasks.
+Eventually, you will become much faster than those who depend on cumbersome graphic user interfaces for most of the same tasks.

 ## Table of Contents